eternnoir/gncp/README.md

 // And this method will close connection. err := pool.Remove(conn)

 // Close connection pool.
-Also close all connection in pool. err := pool.Close()
+All connections in pool will be closed. err := pool.Close()
 ```